swastik-nandy/Hotel-Management-System/README.md

 Luxe Hotels is a fully-featured hotel management web application built with **Spring Boot** (backend) and **React.js** (frontend).
 It offers luxury-themed booking with real-time availability filtering, elegant payment and confirmation pages, PDF invoice generation, email notifications, and a clean UI.

 > ✅ **Deployed on Render** with full **Docker-based CI/CD** integration
-> 📦 The backend is containerized, configured with `.env`, and the frontend is running as a static React app, deployed separately on
+> 📦 The backend is containerized, configured with `.env`, and the frontend is built and started with bpm as a web service on another instance and deployed separately on
-      Render with production logs.
+"Render.com".

 ---